This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 TB is treated with antibiotic medicine to fight the infection.
-You will need to take 3 to 4 types of antibiotics for up to 8 weeks.
-Then you will need to take at least 2 types of antibiotics for another 18 to 31 weeks.
+You may need to take 3 to 4 types of antibiotics for up to 8 weeks.
+Then you may need to take at least 2 types of antibiotics for another 18 to 31 weeks.

 Remember to take your medicines: